isobestico/deMon2kGUI/README.md

 * Default multiplicity is 1 for closed and 2 for open-shell systems
 * Default charge is 0
 * Default for Grid setting is 'Do not fix'.
 Default grid fix setting is 'Medium'

+### Future Work
+* Max iterations for Optimization
+* More organized Layout for GUI
+* Checkbox options that would show more options (ie. ECP Y/N, if Y then show ECP settings)